hgouw/ASX/README.md

 2. Make sure to set the Database Setting ASXDbContext

-# How to change SendGrid credentials
+# How to change the SendGrid credentials

 1. To change the password, goto sendgrid.com, click Sign In, click Forgot your password?